radicle-dev/heartwood/radicle-cli/examples/rad-fetch.md

 Instead, we want to fetch the project from the network into our local storage.
 In this scenario, we know that the project is `rad:z42hL2jL4XNk6K8oHQaSWfMgCL7ji`.
-In order to fetch it, we first have to track the project.
+In order to fetch it, we first have to update our seeding policy for the project.

 ```
-$ rad track rad:z42hL2jL4XNk6K8oHQaSWfMgCL7ji --no-fetch
+$ rad seed rad:z42hL2jL4XNk6K8oHQaSWfMgCL7ji --no-fetch
-✓ Tracking policy updated for rad:z42hL2jL4XNk6K8oHQaSWfMgCL7ji with scope 'trusted'
+✓ Seeding policy updated for rad:z42hL2jL4XNk6K8oHQaSWfMgCL7ji with scope 'all'
 ```

-Now that the project is tracked we can fetch it and we will have it in our local storage.
-Note that the `track` command can also be told to fetch by passing the `--fetch` option.
+Now that the project is seeding we can fetch it and we will have it in our local storage.
+Note that the `seed` command can also be told to fetch by passing the `--fetch` option.

 ```